madalinmdv/akbc-2026/README.md

 # Ensembling Elicitation Strategies for Knowledge Base Construction

-This repository represents my implementation for the Automated Knowledge Base Construction shared.
+This repository represents the implementation for the Automated Knowledge Base Construction shared.
 The challange task focuses specifically on leveraging Large Language Models to construct structured knowledge bases.

 Given a subject s and a relation r, the task is to predict the complete set of correct object strings {o₁, o₂, …, oₖ}, where there may be zero, one or multiple correct answers.